-The Deputy DSL's are Del Matharu and Gursharan Dosanjh safeguarding@kpsslough.com
+The Deputy DSL is Gursharan Dosanjh safeguarding@kpsslough.com

 When the DSL is absent or unavailable, the Director of Safeguarding Jatinder Matharu will act as cover.

 The DSL takes lead responsibility for child protection and wider safeguarding.
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
 During out of school hours, the DSL can be contacted through the school email.